open-feature/open-feature-operator/docs/permissions.md

 ### manager-role

 The `manager-role` applies the rules described below, its definition can be found [here](../config/rbac/role.yaml).
-It provides the operator permissions over the `core.openfeature.dev` resources, and the required permissions for injecting the `flagd` sidecar into appropriate pods.
-The `ConfigMap` permissions are needed to allow for the mounting of `FeatureFlagConfiguration` resources for filepath syncs.
+It provides the operator with sufficient permissions over the `core.openfeature.dev` resources, and the required permissions for injecting the `flagd` sidecar into appropriate pods.
+The `ConfigMap` permissions are needed to allow the mounting of `FeatureFlagConfiguration` resources for filepath syncs.

 | API Group      | Resource | Verbs |
 | ----------- | ----------- | ----------- |